phokz/reprap_session/README.md

 - lexa
 - jakub vysoky and his father
 - elmariofredo
+- ang

-there are 3 more free seats
+there are 2 more free seats

 ## Idea